lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/pcs/raven.md

 - **Compassion**.
 Halt and relieve the suffering of others, and take it on yourself if you must.
 (Ilmater ideal)
 - **Forgiving.** I'm not opposed to spilling blood, but I'll try to avoid harming people too much if there's a chance they'll repent.
 	- This is something Raven strives for, but in practice shes a bit hot-headed.
+	- She doesn't really care about ideas of Justice or Vengeance.
+Except maybe when it comes to wizards.
 ### Bonds

 - I loathe slavery and enchantments, and work to free those trapped by chains or magic.